- Bilingual (preferred, but not required).

 - Public speaking experience.

-- Ability to care for technology that is assigned; full responsibility for any damaged equipment
+- Ability to care for technology that is assigned, full responsibility for any damaged equipment.

 - Willingness to work a flexible schedule including evenings and weekends.

 - Must hold membership in the Girl Scout organization and subscribe to the tenets of the Girl Scout Promise and Law.
 Girl Scout membership fees are $25 and can be payroll deductible.

-- Attendance is an essential job requirement defined as having regular, consistent, reliable, punctual and predictable attendance including the ability to work regular hours and shifts, before and after hours, and on weekends, when required.
+- Attendance is an essential job requirement defined as having regular, consistent, reliable, punctual, and predictable attendance including the ability to work regular hours and shifts, before and after hours, and on weekends, when required.